-116 Responsibility for providing engineering services
+122 Responsibility for providing engineering services

-- (1) Every land development area must be provided with such engineering services as the Municipality may deem necessary for the appropriate development of the land. - (2) An applicant is responsible for the provision and installation of internal engineering services required for a development at his or her cost when an application is approved. - (3) The Municipality is responsible for the installation and provision of external engineering services, unless the engineering services agreement referred to in section 118 provides otherwise.
+- (1) Every land development area must be provided with such engineering services as the Municipality may deem necessary for the appropriate development of the land. - (2) An applicant is responsible for the provision and installation of internal engineering services required for a development at his or her cost when a land development application is approved. - (3) The Municipality is responsible for the installation and provision of external engineering services, subject to the payment of development charges first being received, unless the engineering services agreement referred to in section 124 provides otherwise.

-117 Installation of engineering services
+123 Installation of engineering services

-- (1) The applicant must provide and install the internal engineering services, including private internal engineering services, in accordance with the conditions of establishment and to the satisfaction of the Municipality, and for that purpose the applicant shall lodge with the Municipality such reports, diagrams and specifications as the Municipality may require. - (2) The Municipality shall have regard to such standards as the Minister/MEC may determine for streets and storm water drainage, water, electricity and sewage disposal services in terms of the Act. - (3) If an engineering service within the boundaries of the land development area is intended to serve any other area within the municipal area, such engineering service and the costs of provision thereof must be treated as an internal engineering service to the extent that it serves the land development and as an external engineering service to the extent that it serves any other development. - (4) The Municipality must, where any private roads, private open spaces or any other private facilities or engineering services are created or to be constructed with the approval of any application set the standards for the width and or any other matter required to provide sufficient access and engineering services; including but not limited to:

-- (a) roadways for purposes of sectional title schemes to be created; - (b) the purpose and time limit in which private roads, private engineering services and private facilities are to be completed;
+- (1) The applicant must provide and install the internal engineering services, including private internal engineering services, in accordance with the conditions of establishment and to the satisfaction of the Municipality, and for that purpose the applicant must lodge with the Municipality such reports, diagrams and specifications as the Municipality may require. - (2) The Municipality must have regard to such standards as the Minister or the Member of the Executive Council may determine for streets and storm water drainage, water, electricity and sewage disposal services in terms of the Act. - (3) If an engineering service within the boundaries of the land development area is intended to serve any other area within the municipal area, such engineering service and the costs of provision thereof must be treated as an internal engineering service to the extent that it serves the land development and as an external engineering service to the extent that it serves any other development. - (4) The Municipality must, where any private roads, private open spaces or any other private facilities or engineering services are created or to be constructed with the approval of any land development application set the standards for the width and or any other matter required to provide sufficient access and engineering services; including but not limited to: - (a) roadways for purposes of sectional title schemes to be created; - (b) the purpose and time limit in which private roads, private engineering services and private facilities are to be completed;

-118 Engineering services agreement
+124 Engineering services agreement